 And before he was Lib-dem leader and savaged by a public baying for youth, I liked Ming/Menzies on the radio – he had radio presence.

 So I do the exercise with family members and friends.
 As I do this, I realise that I’m concerned with personal presence.
-I think this is not the same as charisma, it’s more like charm (see my last blog entry on charisma).
+I think this is not the same as charisma, it’s more like charm (see above).

 So I’m now contemplating 3 kinds of presence: